AsheUrban/cafe-roaster/README.md

 Copyright(c) July 2022 Ashe Urban

-// Auto-generated when using Create React App
+// The Below content is auto-generated when using Create React App

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).